International Consortium on Quality in Substance Use Disorders Treatment

 Quality in systems of care and services will be developed and sustained through support from two international initiatives:

-• Program for Internationa Quality Assurance in Treatment (PQAT)
+- Program for International Quality Assurance in Treatment (PIQAT)

 Both initiatives promote quality through peer-led quality assurance mechanisms, training, mentoring and technical assistance to countries Quality Assurance (QA) agencies.
 They aim to recognize quality treatment in line with international standards and help countries apply and obtain the international Quality Seal award.
 Technical assistance is also provided to improve and sustain quality assurance in countries (PIQAT) through collaborations with Colombo Plan, OAS/CICAD, and UNODC.

-Through ICQ and PIQAT, quality and quality assurance in a country's systems of care and services will be embedded and sustained through continuous quality improvement processes as reflected in International standards.
-The diagram below illustrates this relationship and emphasizes the need for quality in both.
+Through ICQ and PIQAT, countries integrate and sustain quality assurance in their treatment systems and services by implementing continuous improvement processes aligned with international standards.
+The diagram below illustrates this relationship, and emphasizes the need for quality in both.